nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 * `User`: Contains and handles all information related to user data.
 * `StorageManager`: Reads data from and writes data back into a text file for future use.
 * `ListManager`: Handles all the list operations in Fitr.
+* `Recommed`: Handles the recommendation of the exercises.

 Figure 2 below shows how the components work with one another, when a user enters the following command `food chicken rice /600 1`: